Richard Matheson: 1950s and 1960s

 Matheson's first novel to be published, Someone Is Bleeding, appeared from Lion Books in 1953.
 In the 1950s, he published a handful of Western stories (later collected in By the Gun), and in the 1990s, he published Western novels such as Journal of the Gun Years, The Gunfight, The Memoirs of Wild Bill Hickok, and Shadow on the Sun.

 His other early novels include The Shrinking Man (1956, filmed in 1957 as The Incredible Shrinking Man, again from Matheson's own screenplay) and a science fiction vampire novel, I Am Legend (1954, filmed as The Last Man on Earth in 1964, The Omega Man in 1971, and I Am Legend in 2007).
 In 1960, Matheson published The Beardless Warriors, a non-fantastic, autobiographical novel about teenage American soldiers in World War II.
 It was filmed in 1967 as The Young Warriors, though most of Matheson's plot was jettisoned.

 Matheson wrote teleplays for several television programs, including the Westerns Cheyenne, Have Gun – Will Travel, and Lawman.
 He also wrote the Star Trek episode "The Enemy Within" (1966).
 However, he is most closely associated with the American TV series The Twilight Zone, for which he wrote more than a dozen episodes, including "Steel" (1963), "Nightmare at 20,000 Feet" (1963), "Little Girl Lost" (1962), and "Death Ship" (1963).
 For all of his Twilight Zone scripts, Matheson wrote the introductory and closing statements spoken by creator Rod Serling.
 He adapted five works of Edgar Allan Poe for Roger Corman's Poe series, including House of Usher (1960), The Pit and the Pendulum (1961), and The Raven (1963).
+He was one of the key screenwriters in Corman's career.